mdsufz/StandEnA/README.md

 ```
 The submission script (which has the commands used) is available [here](scripts/prokka_sub_script.sh).

-**Please note that this submission script contains path/to/ fillers in place of personal data and paths in the server.
-All of that must be replaced by your own information before running the script.
+Please note that this **submission script contains path/to/ fillers** in place of personal data and paths in the server.
+All of that **must be replaced by your own information before running the script**.

 #### Step 2.6 Compiling all Prokka annotation results into a single file